 Patents, trademarks, and copyrights are types of intellectual property that serve to protect creations and innovations.
-For information and resources about U.S. patents and federally registered trademarks consult uspto.gov, call(800) 786-9199 or visit the Silicon Valley office in San Jose, California, uspto.gov/siliconvalley.
+For information and resources about U.S. patents and federally registered trademarks consult uspto.gov, call(800) 786-9199 or visit the U.S. Patent and Trademark Office headquarters in Alexandria, Virginia.
 For inventor entrepreneur resources visit uspto.gov/inventors.